Linconwaves/AIWorkers/README.md

 ## Contributing
 Issues and PRs are welcome.
 See `CONTRIBUTING.md` for how to file bugs, propose ideas, and open pull requests.
 For security reports, please follow `SECURITY.md`.
 By participating, you agree to the `CODE_OF_CONDUCT.md`.

+## Roadmap
+See `ROADMAP.md` for a starting-point roadmap you can adapt in a wiki.

 ## License
 MIT — see `LICENSE`.